The stock market goes up and goes down. Think YOYO.

-Products issued by insurance companies fully guaranteed and fully free from risk.
-Annuities protect their owners from “paper losses” and assure that future financial responsibilities will be met without exposure to loss.
+Products issued by insurance companies fully guaranteed and entirely free from risk.
+Annuities protect their owners from “paper losses” and assure that future financial responsibility will be met without exposure to loss.

-Anyone who feels that paper losses are really financial losses doesn’t understand the value of safety and security.
+Anyone who feels that paper losses are financial losses doesn’t understand the value of safety and security.
 Paper losses create stress and worry and a situation where poor judgment can change how a person lives their lives.
-Annuities provide just the opposite result: freedom from worry and loss.
+Annuities provide just the opposite result: freedom from fear and loss.